Charles von Hügel: Return to Europe

 After his return to Vienna, Hügel founded the Royal and Imperial Horticultural Society (K.K.
 Gartenbau-Gesellschaft), of which he was president between 1837 and 1848, and prepared his notes about northern India for publication.
 In 1847, he again became betrothed, this time to Elizabeth Farquharson, the daughter of a Scottish military officer, whom he had met in India during 1833.
 In 1849 he was awarded the Royal Geographical Society's Patron's Medal for his exploration of Kashmir.

 On the outbreak of the 1848 revolution, Hügel chaperoned his earlier rival in love Chancellor Metternich during his escape from Vienna to England.
 He then sold his garden, rejoined the Austrian army, and took part in the first Italian Independence war.
 From 1850 to 1859, he served as Austrian Envoy Extraordinary (ambassador) to the Grand Duchy of Tuscany in Florence, finally marrying Elizabeth Farquharson there in 1851.
 In 1860 he became the Austrian ambassador in Brussels and published a second work based on notes from his Asian tour, this time about the Philippines: Der Stille Ocean und die spanischen Besitzungen im ostindischen Archipel (The Pacific Ocean and the Spanish possessions in the East Indian archipelago).
 He retired from the Imperial service in 1867 and took his family to live in the seaside town of Torquay, Devon, England.
 Three years later, on 2 June 1870, he died in Brussels while on his way to visit Vienna.

 Hügel’s published books were on Kashmir, Australia, and the Philippines, but there is evidence that his intention was to compile and publish material about the other areas he had visited.
 To date, however, there seems to be no trace of the many thousands of notes he made during his travels, from which further publications might yet be compiled.

 Children

-Hügel and his wife Elizabeth Farquharson had three children, each of whom two became notable in their own right.
+Hügel and his wife Elizabeth Farquharson had three children, each of whom became notable in their own right.
 Friedrich von Hügel, born 1852, became a well-known Roman Catholic theologian; Anatole von Hügel, born 1854, became an anthropologist; and their daughter Pauline von Hügel, born 1858, is regarded as the founder of Corpus Christi Church in Boscombe, now part of Bournemouth, in Dorset, England.

 According to Klemens von Metternich, Charles von Hügel had a natural son by Countess Jozefa Forgách de Ghymes.
 He was brought up in Russia and was given the name of Felix Sumarokov-Elston.